|(Glen Arbor, Michigan)|

 1. My Conversion Experience

-2. My Subsequent Studies
+2. My Subsequent Studies and Ongoing Experience

 I came to believe because of a powerful experience that changed my life and worldview.
 The result of this experience included subsequent study and increasing experience.
 Credo (I believed); Intelligam (I grew in understanding).